The Ozark Trails Young Adult Treatment Program

 These young adults will also receive clinical therapy to treat life-altering issues and benefit from treatment that continues to improve their brain development.

-In addition to therapy, young adults will be able to improve academic performance through Ozark Trails accredited online classes for credit recovery and earn high school and higher education credits as needed.
+In addition to therapy, young adults can improve academic performance through Ozark Trails accredited online classes for credit recovery and earn high school and higher education credits as needed.

 Residents of the Young Adult Treatment program will also live on-campus as part of the Ozark Trails family and our trained staff.